redis-developer/redis-ai-resources/README.md

 # Recipes

+Need specific sample code to help get started with Redis?
+Start here.

 ## Getting started with RAG

-Retrieval Augmented Generation (aka RAG) is a system to enhance the ability of an LLM to respond to user queries.
+**Retrieval Augmented Generation** (aka RAG) is a technique to enhance the ability of an LLM to respond to user queries.
 The **retrieval** part of RAG is supported by a vector database, which can return semantically relevant results to a user’s query, serving as contextual information to **augment** the **generative** capabilities of an LLM.

-To get started with RAG, either from scratch or using a popular framework like Llamaindex or LangChain, see these recipes:
+To get started with RAG, either from scratch or using a popular framework like Llamaindex or LangChain, go with these recipes:

 | Recipe | Description |
 | --- | --- |